NetCoreApps/Chinook/README.md

 `CR_PAT` and `DEPLOY_KEY` should be treated as highly confidential, but for the rest, we used the following values.

-Secrets can be added using either the [GitHub CLI](https://cli.github.com) or GitHub UI to add [repository secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) used by the GitHub Actions, e.g:
+Secrets can be added using the [GitHub CLI](https://cli.github.com) or GitHub UI to add [repository secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) used by the GitHub Actions, e.g:

     $ gh secret set DEPLOY_HOST       -b"chinook.netcore.io"
     $ gh secret set DEPLOY_PORT       -b"22"